rainbowdashlabs/sql-java/docs/01/setup.md

 ### PostgreSQL

 Some installation processes will suggest you to install pgadmin as well.
 I do not recommend this.
+It is a good tool, but superseded by the desktop tools I will show you next.

 [Debian](https://linuxize.com/post/how-to-install-postgresql-on-debian-10/)
 | [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-20-04)